Economy of Greece: Strengths and weaknesses

 After fourteen consecutive years of economic growth, Greece went into recession in 2008.
 By the end of 2009, the Greek economy faced the highest budget deficit and government debt-to-GDP ratio in the EU.
 After several upward revisions, the 2009 budget deficit is now estimated at 15.7% of GDP.
 This, combined with rapidly rising debt levels (127.9% of GDP in 2009) led to a precipitous increase in borrowing costs, effectively shutting Greece out of the global financial markets and resulting in a severe economic crisis.

-Greece was accused of trying to cover up the extent of its massive budget deficit in the wake of the global financial crisis.
+Greece was accused of trying to cover up the extent of its massive budget deficit during the 2008 financial crisis.
 The allegation was prompted by the massive revision of the 2009 budget deficit forecast by the new PASOK government elected in October 2009, from "6–8%" (estimated by the previous New Democracy government) to 12.7% (later revised to 15.7%).
 However, the accuracy of the revised figures has also been questioned, and in February 2012 the Hellenic Parliament voted in favor of an official investigation following accusations by a former member of the Hellenic Statistical Authority that the deficit had been artificially inflated in order to justify harsher austerity measures.

 The Greek labor force, which amount around 5 million workers, average 2,032 hours of work per worker annually in 2011, is ranked fourth among OECD countries, after Mexico, South Korea and Chile.
 The Groningen Growth & Development Centre has published a poll revealing that between 1995 and 2005, Greece was the country whose workers have the most hours/year work among European nations; Greeks worked an average of 1,900 hours per year, followed by Spaniards (average of 1,800 hours/year).

 As a result of the ongoing economic crisis, industrial production in the country went down by 8% between March 2010 and March 2011, The volume of building activity saw a reduction of 73% in 2010.
 Additionally, the turnover in retail sales saw a decline of 9% between February 2010 and February 2011.

 Between 2008 and 2013 unemployment skyrocketed, from a generational low of 7.2% in the second and third quarters of 2008 to a high of 27.9% in June 2013, leaving over a million jobless.
 Youth unemployment peaked at 64.9% in May 2013.
-Unemployment figures have steadily improved in recent years, with the overall rate falling to 10.8% in January 2023 and youth unemployment dropping to 27.9% in October 2022.
+Unemployment figures have steadily improved in recent years, with the overall rate falling to 8.2% in August and September 2025 and youth unemployment dropping to 16.1% in September 2024.
+Male and female unemployment stood at 6.0% and 10.9% in September 2025, the twelfth- and second-highest in the European Union respectively.